 Animal Law Litigation Clinic I - Professor Russ Mead

 - Credits: 3

 - Enrollment Limit: 6 (4 in Summer)

-Under the supervision of the clinical professor, students develop and litigate cases to establish and expand legal protections and legal rights for animals, with an emphasis on cases furthering the interests of farmed animals.
-Depending on the procedural posture of the clinic’s cases, work may include interviewing potential clients/client representatives, drafting complaints, briefing and arguing dispositive motions, and drafting and responding to discovery requests, taking or defending depositions, pre-trial motion practice, participating in all aspects of trial, post-trial briefing, etc. The clinic’s docket is balanced to provide students with opportunities to participate in as many aspects of litigation as possible..
+Under the supervision of the clinical professor, students develop legal theories and litigation strategies to establish and expand legal protections and legal rights for farmed animals.
+The clinic’s docket is balanced to provide students with opportunities to learn about as many aspects of litigation as possible.

 Except in special circumstances, this is a full year course (three credits per semester).
-Students must take Animal Law Fundamentals as a prerequisite for the Animal Law Litigation Clinic and must enroll in both sections: Animal Law Litigation Clinic I and II.
+Students must take Animals in the Law as a prerequisite for the Animal Law Litigation Clinic and must enroll in both sections: Animal Law Litigation Clinic I and II.

 Each week, students are expected to attend and participate in a 2-hour classroom component, meet with a supervising attorney, and work an average of 10 hours outside of class on cases as assigned.
 Students learn basic animal law jurisprudence, Bluebook citation, and trial and (when appropriate) appellate level animal law practice, including effective motion practice and general practice skills.
 Students also benefit from guest lectures by national animal law litigation experts and allied professionals, such as veterinarians and behaviorists.
 Class attendance is mandatory.